gipyeong-lee/gipyeong-lee.github.io/_posts/2020-12-13-Retrive-vs-Exchange.md

 });
 ```

-If you under verion of spring boot 2.4.x than using `retrive()` or consume your response body before throw exception.
+If you under verion of spring boot 2.4.x than using `retrieve()` or consume your response body before throw exception.

 For excample below codes.